 - Intermediate checks on measuring equipment;

-Based on the requirements above from ISO 17025, we should have a procedure in place that is a planned maintenance in order to:
+Based on the requirements above from ISO 17025, we should have a procedure in place that is planned maintenance in order to:

 - ensure proper functioning of our equipment;